Ericsson/ecchronos/docs/TESTS.md

 Make sure to add tests to the relevant phase(s) when possible.
 If mocks or a single Apache Cassandra instance is necessary it may be run as a unit test.
-If multiple Apache Cassandra instances are necessary then test cases should be added to `standalone-integration` and/or `osgi-integration` tests.
+If multiple Apache Cassandra instances are necessary then test cases should be added to the `standalone-integration` tests.
 If HTTP related functionality is changed then `ecchronos-binary` test cases should be changed.

 ## Running the tests